robcarver17/pysystemtrade/docs/userguide.md

 </a>

 <a name="notional">
 We now scale our positions according to our percentage volatility target (chapters 9 and 10 of my book).
 At this stage we treat our target, and therefore our account size, as fixed.
 So we ignore any compounding of losses and profits.
 It's for this reason the I refer to the 'notional' position.
-In a later version of the project I'll deal with this problem.
+Later in the documentation I'll relax that assumption.
 </a>

 #### Using the standard [PositionSizing class](/systems/positionsizing.py)